Barcoding64

 Once installed on your computer, the font will be ready to use in any program that supports true type fonts, including Word and Excel.
 All you have to do to change your data into a barcode is select “inFlow Code 39 Barcode” from the font menu.
 Or, if you’d like the machine-readable only option, you would choose “Code 39 Machine Readable.”
 It’s like turning your writing software into a barcode generator!

-If you wanted to change “1321MTLW” into a barcode, you would first write it out with a regular font, highlight it, and then change the font to “inFlow Code 39 Barcode”.
-Here’s what it looks like:
+If you wanted to create a Code 39 barcode in Word (or Excel), write “1321MTLW” with a regular font, highlight it, and then change the font to “inFlow Code 39 Barcode”.
+You can see an example of what that looks like below.

 An image of Code 39 font (free barcode font) in word